otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 a deniable trust establishment for offline conversations.
 This service provider is the Prekey Server, as establish in this specification.

-There are three things that should be uploaded to the Prekey Server: client profiles, prekey profiles and prekey messages.
+There are three things that should be uploaded to the Prekey Server: Client Profiles, Prekey profiles and Prekey Messages.
 They are needed for starting a non-interactive DAKE.
-Prekey profiles are needed as if only prekey messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, compromise (by for example, getting access to the publisher's device) the publisher's long-term secret key, and be able to decrypt messages.
+Prekey Profiles are needed as if only Prekey Messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, compromise (by for example, getting access to the Publisher's device) the publisher's long-term secret key, and be able to decrypt messages.
 The publisher will never see the messages, and the adversary will be able to decrypt them.
-Moreover, since long-term keys are usually meant to last for years, a long time may pass between the retriever sending the messages and the adversary compromising the publisher's long-term key.
+Moreover, since long-term keys are usually meant to last for years, a long time may pass between the retriever sending messages and the adversary compromising the publisher's long-term key.
 This attack is mitigated with the use of Prekey Profiles that contain shared prekeys signed by the long-term secret key, and that are reusable.